There are 4 guiding principles when considering a fit-for-purpose governance structure for a new or existing government activity.

 - Existing government bodies are often better able to respond to emerging pressures or policy priorities as a result of operational efficiencies and synergies.

-Consideration of governance factors is a part of governance assessment which helps determine the appropriate governance structure for undertaking an activity.
+Consideration of governance factors is a part of the governance assessment which helps determine the appropriate governance structure for undertaking an activity.

 Assessment of new government activities and review of existing activities must consider the following governance factors.